 About the Faculty

 P.K.
 Yonge faculty are creative, dedicated, collaborative practitioner scholars who design, test, and disseminate innovations that support the academic, social, emotional, and behavioral success of every student.
-They are a team of excellent teachers whose commitment results in strong academic outcomes for students as a result of their engagement in the broader mission of the school: to design, test, and disseminate best practices in K12 education.
+They are a team of excellent teachers whose commitment results in strong academic outcomes for students as a result of their engagement in the broader mission of the school: to design, test, and disseminate innovations in K12 education.

 To learn more about individual faculty members, visit: P.K.
 Yonge Faculty.